Universal enveloping algebra of a pair of compatible Lie brackets: Introduction

 \section{Introduction}

-In the theory of integrable systems from mathematical physics Hamiltonian pairs (or bihamiltonian structures) play an important role~\cite{GelDor,GelZakh,Magri}.
+Hamiltonian pairs (or bihamiltonian structures) play an important role~\cite{GelDor,GelZakh,Magri} in the theory of integrable systems from mathematical physics.
 Such structures correspond to pairs of compatible Poisson brackets defined on the same manifold.
 Two Poisson brackets $\{\cdot,\cdot\}_1$ and $\{\cdot,\cdot\}_2$ are said to be compatible if $\alpha \{\cdot,\cdot\}_1 + \beta \{\cdot,\cdot\}_2$ is a~Poisson bracket for all $\alpha,\beta\in \Bbbk$, where $\Bbbk$~denotes the ground field.
-In the operadic language, algebras with compatible Poisson brackets form bi-Hamiltonian operad~\cite{BDK,DotKhor}.
+In terms of operads, algebras with compatible Poisson brackets form a so called bi-Hamiltonian operad~\cite{BDK,DotKhor}.

 In the case of linear Poisson brackets, all such structures arise from a~pair of compatible Lie brackets.
 An algebra $\langle L,[\cdot,\cdot]_1,[\cdot,\cdot]_2,+\rangle$ belongs to a~variety $\mathrm{Lie}_2$ of pairs of compatible Lie brackets if $\alpha [\cdot,\cdot]_1 + \beta [\cdot,\cdot]_2$ is a~Lie bracket for all $\alpha,\beta\in \Bbbk$.